WeiXunElements/things-date-picker/README.md

 ```

 # things-date-from-to
-## From Date와 To Date를 입력받아 기간을 표현하는 컴퍼넌트
+## It is a component that displays the period by receiving From Date and To Date.

 Example:
 ```html